open-policy-agent/conftest/docs/install.md

 # Installation

 Conftest is available for Windows, macOS and Linux on the [releases page](https://github.com/open-policy-agent/conftest/releases).
-On Linux amd64 and arm64 are supported architectures.

 On Linux and macOS you can download as follows:

 ```console
 $ wget https://github.com/open-policy-agent/conftest/releases/download/v0.21.0/conftest_0.21.0_Linux_x86_64.tar.gz